 What To Expect From Therapy

-Your first session will involve an initial assessment of your well being as well as an intake of your personal/family history and background.
+Your first session will involve an initial assessment of your wellbeing as well as an intake of your personal and family history.

-For families with school-aged children, I often recommend the initial session is completed in my office with the parents alone.
+For families with school-aged children, I often recommend the initial session is completed with the parents alone.
 This allows me to gather relevant information and saves time.
-Learn more aboutchild and family therapy here.
+Learn more about child and family therapy here.

-Depending on the situation and the number of family members involved, an assessment may take several sessions for family therapy.
-Subsequent therapy sessions are 50 minutes in length and are unique to each family's treatment plan.
+Depending on the situation and the number of family members involved, an assessment may take several sessions.